analogjupiter/DerelictDiscordRPC/README.md

 # DerelictDiscordRPC

-A dynamic binding to the *Discord Rich Presence (Discord-RPC)* library.
+A dynamic binding to the **Discord Rich Presence (Discord-RPC)** library.

 This is *not* an official Derelict binding.

 ## Installation

 You'll need a copy of the *Discord-RPC* dynamic library.
-Either [download the SDK](https://github.com/discordapp/discord-rpc) and build it yourself or download the pre-compiled binaries from [their GitHub releases page](https://github.com/discordapp/discord-rpc/releases).
+Either get the [SDK](https://github.com/discordapp/discord-rpc) and build it yourself or download the *pre-compiled binaries* from [GitHub releases page](https://github.com/discordapp/discord-rpc/releases).

-Please note that the SDK is licensed under the terms of the [MIT license](Discord-RPC_LICENSE).
+Please note that Discord-RPC are licensed under the terms of the [MIT license](Discord-RPC_LICENSE).

-In order to use this bindings, add this package [as dependency](https://code.dlang.org/getting_started#adding-deps) to your DUB project.
+In order to use this binding, add `derelict_extras-discord-rpc` into the [dependency section](https://code.dlang.org/getting_started#adding-deps) of your DUB project.

 ## Usage